Making the most of ISAs

 - ‘Crowdfunding debentures’ – investing in a business by buying its debt.

 In both instances, the businesses involved are usually unlisted and small.
 Whereas the Financial Services Compensation Scheme protects up to £85,000 of deposits held in the cash component of basic ISAs, there is no such protection for peer-to-peer loans or crowdfunding debentures.
-The Financial Conduct Authority (FCA) has recently consulted on reforms to the innovative finance sector, including a proposal to restrict promotion of P2P loans to sophisticated or high-net-worth investors (as already generally applies to crowdfunding).
+The Financial Conduct Authority (FCA) has consulted on reforms to the innovative finance sector, including a proposal to restrict promotion of P2P loans to sophisticated or high-net-worth investors (as already generally applies to crowdfunding).
+The recent problems with London Capital & Finance ISAs have highlighted the risks behind the FCA’s concerns.

 ISA account investment limits